rgwch/no-bling-blog/readme.md

 (thus no http(s)://)

+Note: The image will not display in development mode.

 #### Source code

 It is possible to have source code examples colorized.
 Under the hood,  [highlight.js](https://highlightjs.org/) is used, so the same languages are supported.